Weyl laws for manifolds with hyperbolic cusps: Introduction

 \section{Introduction}

+Starting in the 1980's, a series of papers have investigated the Weyl law asymptotics for manifolds with cusps.
+It is our purpose here to gather the existing statements in the literature, and complete that list with a few results of our own.
+Since most if not all the arguments used for cusp manifolds are generalizations of arguments developed first for compact manifolds, it seems that to obtain stronger estimates that those presented here, one would need to first improve the asymptotics in the compact case.
+This is considered to be a difficult problem.

-In this paper, we aim to give precise spectral counting estimates for the Laplacian of some finite volume manifolds with cusps.
-Such a manifold $(M,g)$ can be decomposed as a compact part with boundary $M_0$, of dimension $d+1$, and cusps $Z_1, \dots, Z_\kappa$ with
+Let us specify what we mean by a manifold with cusps.
+It is a connected complete Riemannian manifold $(M,g)$ that can be decomposed as the union of a compact part with boundary $M_0$, of dimension $d+1$, and cusps $Z_1, \dots, Z_\kappa$ with